metamn/react/content/blog/how-i-write-react-code-in-2021/index.md

 ### Single-responsibility Principle

-In addition, type definitions make sure the component is minimal, following the [Single-responsibility Principle](https://en.wikipedia.org/wiki/Single-responsibility_principle).
+In addition, type definitions make sure the component is minimal in scope, following the [Single-responsibility Principle](https://en.wikipedia.org/wiki/Single-responsibility_principle).

 More than one type definition inside a component is a code smell.
 It means the component should split.
 It does more than a well-defined singular task.